-My research and work on racial microaggressions began through a series of lifelong experiences and observations of interpersonal racial encounters.
-For, example, I am a second-generation Asian American, born and raised in the United States.
-Despite that fact, I receive constant compliments for speaking “good” English.
-On crowded New York City subway trains, with all seats taken, I noticed that there would always be an empty one next to an African American passenger.
-These examples and countless incidents are what we call “racial microaggressions.”
+My research and work on what we call “racial microaggressions” began through a series of lifelong experiences and observations of interpersonal racial encounters.
+For example, I am a second-generation Asian American, born and raised in the U.S. Yet despite that fact, I receive constant compliments for speaking “good” English.
+On crowded New York City subway trains, with all seats taken, I noticed that there would always be an empty one next to a Black passenger.
+These examples and countless other incidents are racial microaggressions.

-Microaggressions are the everyday slights, insults, putdowns, invalidations and offensive behaviors that people of marginalized groups experience in daily interactions with generally well-intentioned people who may be unaware of their impact.
-Microaggressions are reflections of implicit bias or prejudicial beliefs and attitudes outside the level of conscious awareness.
-Social psychologists have studied implicit bias for decades, along with the role they play in human behavior.
+Microaggressions are the everyday slights, insults, put-downs, invalidations and offensive behaviors that people of marginalized groups experience in daily interactions with generally well-intentioned people who may be unaware of their impact.
+Microaggressions are reflections of implicit bias or prejudicial beliefs and attitudes beyond the level of conscious awareness.
+Social psychologists have studied implicit bias for decades, along with the role it plays in human behavior.
 Almost any marginalized group can be the object of microaggressions.
-There are racial, gender, LGBTQ and disability microaggressions that occur daily to these groups.
+There are racial, gender, LGBTQ and disability microaggressions that occur daily toward these groups.

-Most individuals who commit microaggressions are well-intentioned and experience themselves as good moral and decent human beings who never would consciously discriminate.
+Most individuals who commit microaggressions view themselves as moral and decent human beings who never would consciously discriminate against another person.
 Yet it is important to acknowledge that none of us is immune from inheriting the racial, gender or sexual orientation biases of our society.
 Let us return to the two opening examples to understand more fully the manifestation, dynamics and impact of microaggressions.

 Microaggressions often convey to targets the message that they are foreigners, criminals, dangerous, a threat or subhuman.
-Our research labels these messages as themes: for Asian Americans and Latinx Americans, that you are a perpetual alien in your own country; for African Americans, that you might be a criminal; for people who identify as LGBTQ, that you’re a sinner; and, if you’re a woman, that you can be sexually objectified.
+Our research labels these messages as themes: for Asian Americans and Latinx Americans, that you are a perpetual alien in your own country; for Black people, that you might be a criminal; for people who identify as LGBTQ, that you’re a sinner; and if you’re a woman, that you can be sexually objectified.

-The saying that “sticks and stones may break my bones, but words will never hurt me” is a belief that microaggressions are harmless, small, trivial and insignificant.
+The saying “sticks and stones may break my bones, but words will never hurt me” expresses a belief that microaggressions are harmless, small, trivial and insignificant.
 Critics of microaggression theory believe that we are “making a mountain out of a molehill” and that such incidents are no different from the everyday incivilities that a white person might experience from a rude clerk.
-Our research, however, reveals major differences that account for their greater harmful and detrimental impact to people of color.
+Our research, however, reveals major differences that account for their greater harmful and detrimental impact on people of color:

 - Microaggressions are constant reminders to people of color that they are second-class citizens.